 This schedule prepares students to enter an engineering program at Rensselaer Polytechnic Institute, Washington University (St. Louis), or Columbia University.
 At the conclusion of the five-year program, students will earn a B.A. degree from Colgate University as well as an undergraduate engineering degree from the cooperating institution.

-It is also possible for students to complete a four-year degree at Colgate and then earn a master's degree in engineering in 1.5–2 years.
-There are no formal requirements for these programs, although the schedule below is a useful starting point.
+It is also very common for students to complete a four-year degree at Colgate and then earn a master's degree in engineering in 1.5–2 years.
+There are no universal formal requirements for these programs, although the schedule below is a useful starting point.
 Additional physics electives that are particularly useful for engineers include Physics 451: Computational Physics, and other courses related to their area of interest within engineering, such as biophysics, electromagnetism, or optics.
-Students in the past have been very successful in gaining admission to master's programs in engineering and related fields.
+Colgate students are normally very successful in gaining admission to master's programs in engineering and related fields.

 Fall Spring